best-practice-and-impact/qa-of-code-guidance/book/index.md

 ## Accessibility statement

-This accessibility statement applies to the quality assurance of code guidance.
+This accessibility statement applies to the Quality Assurance of Code for Analysis and Research.

 The website is managed by the Best Practice and Impact division of the Office for National Statistics.
 We would like this guidance to be accessible for as many people as possible.